splk-flx - Creating and managing Flex Trackers

 Introduction to Flex Trackers

-Flex Trackers are created and managed through TrackMe, these are scheduled backend jobs orchestrating the entities discovery and management for the TrackMe splk-flx component:
+Flex Trackers are created and managed through TrackMe.
+These are scheduled backend jobs that orchestrate entity discovery and management for the TrackMe splk-flx component:

 • The splk-flx component stands for Splunk Flex Objects tracking

-• This component allows tracking any kind of results of a Splunk search, to manage the resulting entities into TrackMe’s unique workflow
+• This component allows tracking any kind of results from a Splunk search, to manage the resulting entities into TrackMe’s unique workflow

-• A Flex tracker can for example be monitoring modular inputs status on remote Heavy Forwarder, monitoring Data Model Acceleration, or your IOT devices, this can be anything adapted to your context
+• A Flex tracker can, for example, monitor modular input statuses on remote Heavy Forwarders, monitor Data Model Acceleration, or your IoT devices - this can be anything adapted to your context

-• The Flex component expects a certain convention allowing to identity entities and their status, you can automatically define which Key Performance Metrics should be parts of it and even define default Machine Learning models for Outliers detection
+• The Flex component expects a certain convention allowing identification of entities and their status.
+You can automatically define which Key Performance Metrics should be part of it and even define default Machine Learning models for Outliers detection

 • A single Tracker can discover and manage a few, or many entities according to the needs

-• When creating a trackers, the related knowledge objects will be owned by the owner defined at the Virtual Tenant level
+• When creating a tracker, the related knowledge objects will be owned by the owner defined at the Virtual Tenant level

 Hint